 The fair value relating to the time-based options granted by the Company in 2005 was estimated using a Black-Scholes option-pricing model, while the fair value relating to the performance-based options was estimated using a Monte-Carlo option pricing model due to the vesting characteristics of those options, as discussed above.
 The following assumptions were used for the 4,798,747 time-based options granted in 2005; the risk free interest rate was 4.2%, the volatility factor for the expected market price of the common stock was 44%, the expected dividend yield was zero and weighted average expected life was 5 years.
 The fair value of each time-based option was \$6.79.
 Since the Company was not publicly traded when the majority of the FIS options were issued, the Company relied on industry peer data to determine the volatility assumption and for the expected life assumption, the Company used an average of several methods, including FNF's historical exercise history, peer firm data, publicly available industry data and the Safe Harbor approach as stated in the SEC Staff Accounting Bulletin 107.
 The following assumptions were used for the valuation of the 4,199,466 performance-based options granted in 2005: the risk free interest rate was 4.2%, the volatility factor for the expected market price of the common stock was 44%, the expected dividend yield was zero and the objective time to exercise was 4.7 years with an objective in the money assumption of 2.95 years.
 It was also expected that the initial public offering assumption would occur within a 9 month period from grant date.
 The fair value of the performance-based options was calculated to be \$5.85.
 The fair value for FIS options granted in 2006 was estimated at the date of grant using a Black-Scholes option-pricing model with the following weighted average assumptions.
 The risk free interest rates used in the calculation are the rate that corresponds to the weighted average expected life of an option.
-The risk free interest rate used for options granted during the first quarter of 2006 was 4.54%.
-A volatility factor for the expected market price of the common stock of 30% was used for options granted in the first quarter of 2006.
-The expected dividend yield used for the first quarter of 2006 was 0.5%.
-A weighted average expected life of 6 years was used for the first quarter of 2006.
-The weighted average fair value of each option granted during the first quarter of 2006 was \$14.44.
+The risk free interest rate used for options granted during the first six months of 2006 was 4.54%.
+A volatility factor for the expected market price of the common stock of 30% was used for options granted in the first six months of 2006.
+The expected dividend yield used for the first six months of 2006 was 0.5%.
+A weighted average expected life of 6 years was used for the first six months of 2006.
+The weighted average fair value of each option granted during the first six months of 2006 was \$14.41.

-At March 31, 2006, the total unrecognized compensation cost related to non-vested stock option grants is \$49.3 million, which is expected to be recognized in pre-tax income over a weighted average period of 2.4 years.
+At June 30, 2006, the total unrecognized compensation cost related to non-vested stock option grants is \$46.3 million, which is expected to be recognized in pre-tax income over a weighted average period of 2.0 years.

 The Company intends to limit dilution caused by option exercises by repurchasing shares on the open market or in privately negotiated transactions.
-Subsequent to March 31, 2006, the Company has repurchased 859,600 shares at an average price of \$38.47 under this program.
-Under the current plan approved by the Company's Board of Directors, 2,140,400 shares remain available for repurchase.
+During the six month period ended June 30, 2006, the Company repurchased 1,727,600 shares at an average price of \$37.63 under this program.
+Subsequent to June 30, 2006, the Company repurchased another 1,101,600 shares at an average price of \$35.20.
+Under the current plan approved by the Company's Board of Directors, 170,800 shares remain available for repurchase.